On signed Mordell-Weil groups for abelian varieties: Abstract

 \section{Abstract}

-Let $E$ be an elliptic curve over $\Q$ with supersingular reduction at $p$ with $a_p=0$.
-We study the asymptotic growth of the plus and minus Tate-Shafarevich groups defined by Lei along the cyclotomic $\Z_p$-extension of $\Q$.
-In this paper, we work in the general framework of supersingular abelian varieties defined over $\Q$.
-Using Coleman maps constructed by Büyükboduk--Lei, we define the multi-signed Mordell-Weil groups for supersingular abelian varieties, provide an explicit structure of the dual of these groups as an Iwasawa module and prove a control theorem.
-Furthermore, we define the multi-signed Tate-Shafarevich groups and, by computing their Kobayashi rank, we provide an asymptotic growth formula along the cyclotomic tower of $\Q$.
+In this short note, we work in the general framework of supersingular abelian varieties defined over $\Q$.
+Using Coleman maps constructed by Büyükboduk--Lei, we define some objects called ``the multi-signed Mordell-Weil groups" for supersingular abelian varieties, make comments on the structure of the dual of these groups as an Iwasawa module and show a (weak) control theorem.
+This recovers the case of elliptic curves over $\Q$ non-ordinary at the prime $p$ with $a_p=0$ studied by Antonio Lei.
+Using the multi-signed Mordell-Weil groups we define what we call ``the multi-signed Tate-Shafarevich groups" along the cyclotomic tower of $\Q$.
+Finally we pose some open questions related to our newly defined objects and make a remark on the asymptotic growth of these multi-signed Tate-Shafarevich groups along the cyclotomic tower using an idea of Meng Fai Lim.